runningthoughts/Booker/README.md

 3. **Empty Results**: Check that books are in the correct `library/<book-id>/source/` directory and ingestion completed
 4. **Port Conflicts**: Change ports in `api/main.py` and `ui/vite.config.js`
 5. **Book Not Found**: Ensure the book-id matches the directory name and ingestion was successful
+6. **Missing Library Directory**: Create the `library/` directory structure manually if using a fresh release

+### Environment-Specific Issues

+**Local Development:**
+- Ensure the `library/` directory exists in your project root
+- Check that your book files are in the correct `library/<book-id>/source/` structure

+**Production Deployment:**
+- Verify `DATA_BASE_URL` environment variable is set correctly
+- Ensure S3 bucket permissions are configured properly
+- Check that book assets are uploaded to the correct S3 paths

 ### Logs